shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

 2. **alphabetically** by **THIRD** letter of **LAST** name
 3. **numerically** by the **DAY** in the month of **BIRTHDAY**
 4. by **HEIGHT**

+Note: using first names so they get to know each other's name